-Operating and administrative expenses as a percentage of sales were 20.0%, 20.2% and 20.4% in 2015, 2014 and 2013, respectively.
+Operating and administrative expenses as a percentage of sales were 20.0% in 2016 and 2015 and 20.2% in 2014.
+Operating and administrative expenses as a percentage of sales for 2016 as compared with 2015 remained unchanged primarily due to a decrease in rent as a percentage of sales due to the acquisition of shopping centers with the Company as the anchor tenant offset by an increase in payroll as a percentage of sales.
 The decrease in operating and administrative expenses as a percentage of sales for 2015 as compared with 2014 was primarily due to a decrease in rent as a percentage of sales due to the acquisition of shopping centers with the Company as the anchor tenant.
-The decrease in operating and administrative expenses as a percentage of sales for 2014 as compared with 2013 was primarily due to a decrease in rent as a percentage of sales due to the acquisition of shopping centers with the Company as the anchor tenant and the adoption of the Accounting Standards Update (ASU) discussed in Recently Issued Accounting Standards below.